blbadger/blbadger.github.io/pendulum-map.md

 ![pendulum vectors]({{https://blbadger.github.io}}pendulum_map/pendulum_vectors.png)

-If delta_t is small, the following map is produced:
+If delta_t is small (0.01 in this case), the following map is produced:
 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/continuous_pendulum.png)

 ## Nonlinearity leads to a fractal pattern and a change in dimension
+Now lets increase delta_t a little bit, not enough to send the system towards infinity.

 ## Reduction of a Clifford system to the pendulum map, iterated semicontinuously